Josphat205/Josphat205/README.md

 ## 🚀 About Me
 I'm a software developer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.
 Some technologies I enjoy working with include React, Redux, Ruby, Ruby on Rails, JavaScript, PHP, Laravel, APIs and MySQl.
 ## Other Common Github Profile Sections
-👩‍💻 I'm currently a student at Microverse
+👩‍💻 I'm currently a Junior software Developer

-🧠 I'm currently learning Advanced Javascript
+🧠 I'm currently learning Advanced React and Ruby on Rails

 💬 Ask me more about my skills on the comment or reach me on my social links below